(Throat clearing) “Excuse me—we have a strict ‘no pets’ policy here.”

 “I don’t have any pets.”

 “What do you call that cute, fuzzy brown thing you’re petting?”

 Kiwis now grow domestically, and many varieties have been bred to tolerate various U.S. climates.
-They are not self-pollinating, and in fact are dioecious—meaning the plants come in sexes—so pollinator help is needed.
+They are not self-pollinating, and, are dioecious—meaning the plants come in sexes—so pollinator help is needed.
 Well-behaved fruits, kiwis grow on a vine and are often trained to large overhead arbors.
 They are also easy to transport.

 Preparation: Kiwis are ripe when they give slightly to pressure.
 They’re easy to eat peeled and sliced, or cut in half and eaten with a spoon.
 Kiwi berries are even easier—just pop them in your mouth like grapes!
 The adventurous smoothie maker can rinse kiwis in cool water, remove the ends, and throw the fruit, skin and all, into the blender.

 Storage: Keep kiwifruit at room temperature until ripe.
 Once ripe, kiwi will keep in the fridge for a couple of days.
 Unripe will keep refrigerated for up to two months.

 Enjoy & Be Fruitful! – Chris Mittelstaedt email@example.com